 When you create your e-mail account, you have different possibilities to manage your mail.
 You can simply use Webmail, by entering the proper URL on your web browser then logging in with your credentials and starting using the web interface.
 But if you prefer to use client software on your PC, or if you want to manage mail also via mobile, synchronizing them on your smartphone or tablet, then you will have to use an email protocol.
 There are 3 standard ones you can choose from POP3, IMAP, and EAS.

 POP3 (Post Office Protocol)

 POP3 is the oldest protocol (the first POP was created in 1984) and it simply creates a copy of the emails on your PC or Mobile Phone, where the software client is installed.
 By default, it deletes the messages on the server after synchronization with the client.
 You can, on the other hand, decide to maintain messages on the server for a certain time.

-This method is useful when used on only one device, letting you read your email offline and store them locally deleting them from server.
+This method is useful when used on only one device, letting you read your email offline and store them locally deleting them from the server.

-If you are going to use it on more than one device (choosing not to delete immediately messages on server after sync), you will have duplicated ones, and if you are doing something on them, any changes will not be synced on any other device.
-In addition, if you delete messages from server after sync, they will result only on one device and not in the others.
+If you are going to use it on more than one device (choosing not to delete immediately messages on the server after sync), you will have duplicated ones, and if you are doing something on them, any changes will not be synced on any other device.
+In addition, if you delete messages from the server after sync, they will result only on one device and not in the others.

 IMAP (Internet Message Access Protocol)